Late and Long-Term Effects of Treatment for Osteosarcoma

 - Changes in sexual development and ability to have children (see below)

 - Development of second cancers (see below)

 There may be other possible complications from treatment as well.
 Your child’s doctor should carefully review any possible problems with you before your child starts treatment.

 Along with physical side effects, some childhood cancer survivors may have emotional or psychological issues.
 They also may have problems with normal functioning and school work.
 These can often be addressed with support and encouragement.
 Doctors and other members of the health care team can also often recommend special support programs and services to help children after cancer treatment.

 Fertility problems are not common after osteosarcoma treatment, but they can occur.
 Older girls and women may have changes in menstrual periods during chemotherapy, but normal monthly cycles usually return after treatment ends.
 Boys and men may lose the ability to make sperm.
 This usually returns, but the sperm count may remain low.
 Radiation to the pelvis can also damage reproductive organs, which could affect fertility.

 Talk to your (or your child’s) cancer care team about the risks of infertility before treatment, and ask if there are options for preserving fertility, such as sperm banking.
 For more information, see our documents Fertility and Women With Cancer or Fertility and Men With Cancer.

 Development of a second cancer

 Rarely, some types of chemotherapy can cause a second type of cancer (such as leukemia), years after the osteosarcoma is cured.
 Radiation therapy can also raise the risk of a new cancer at the site of the treatment.
 But the importance of treating the osteosarcoma generally far outweighs this small risk.
-For more information on second cancers, see our document Second Cancers Caused by Cancer Treatment.
+For more information on second cancers, see our document Second Cancers in Adults.

 Long-term follow-up care for children and teens